Bayer in $66 billion bet that farmers will back linked-up supplies

 Bayer's bid for Monsanto is the largest ever all-cash takeover offer.
 Analysts at Deutsche Bank and Jefferies have warned the financial burden could drain funding from Bayer's pharmaceutical business, which is struggling to sustain the rate of past blockbuster drug launches.

 The German company is paying a hefty premium now for the promise of a business model that some say could be up to a decade away.
-That's in contrast to Dow Chemical and DuPont, whose shareholders will share future spoils and risks of a combined agribusiness in a merger of equals.
+That's in contrast to Dow Chemical (DOW.N) and DuPont (DD.N), whose shareholders will share future spoils and risks of a combined agribusiness in a merger of equals.

-What's more, Germany's BASF, the world's No.3 pesticides maker, thinks product bundles are a non-starter.
+What's more, Germany's BASF (BASFn.DE), the world's No.3 pesticides maker, thinks product bundles are a non-starter.

 "Farmers don't want to lock into any particular combination of seeds and crop chemical at an early stage," said Markus Heldt, the head of BASF's crop protection business.